no13bus/redispapa/README.md

 - check out the file `config.py` and make your own configure accoding to your redis servers.
 - the REDIS_SERVER should be formated like this `['ip:port:password', 'ip:port', .....]`
 - type this command `python run.py`, then you can watch it in `http://127.0.0.1:5000`
+- we recommand use this command to deploy: `gunicorn --worker-class socketio.sgunicorn.GeventSocketIOWorker run:app -b 0.0.0.0:5000`

 ## the tech we use
 - [angular](https://github.com/angular/angular)